 Amazon, the world’s largest store dominates online shopping by sheer numbers.
 In fact they are expecting to sell over $140bn of net sales in the US alone in 2018.

 But they don’t dominate it entirely.
-You don’t have to sell on Amazon to have a great business.
+You don’t have to use Amazon FBA to have a great business.

 To decide if it makes sense to sell on Amazon, consider these facts first:

 So you need to decide if it’s worth it to take a hit on your profit margin, to have access to more customers.

 Amazon makes sense as one of your main selling platforms in the following situations:

 If you have your own established brand, making your own products and are reasonably successful, it can still be a harder decision to sell on Amazon.
 In some ways it's good, because there are real customers who want to buy your products.
 But it comes with real costs.